open-ch/pyrene/FAQ.md

 ## Pyrene possible improvements

 1) Replace `Kitchensink` - which does not scale - by Storybook (ongoing).
-2) Remove the [hacks](#hacks-in-pyrene) done for Kitchensink to work properly.
+2) Remove the [hacks](#hacks-in-pyrene) done for `Kitchensink` to work properly.
 2) `Pyrene` bundle should be split up by file per component.
-Indeed, the users of `Pyrene` will have the entire `Pyrene` source in their app's bundle even if they are using just a few of the available Pyrene components.
+Indeed, the users of `Pyrene` will have the entire `Pyrene` source in their app's bundle even if they are using just a few of the available `Pyrene` components.
 3) [PropTypes generation](#proptypes-generation) for each component is not pertinent in a production environment.
-This `PropTypes` generation is done for for `Kitchensink` to do his job.
-PropTypes in each component, makes the code larger and **Static type checking** is enough at a library level.
+This `PropTypes` generation is done for for `Kitchensink` to do his job. `PropTypes` in each component, makes the code larger and **Static type checking** is enough at a library level.
-5) Do the compilation with tsc (TypeScript compiler) and not Babel.
+5) Do the compilation with `tsc` (TypeScript compiler) and not Babel.
 6) Use Lerna for managing dependencies across sub-projects.
 7) Add [snapshot testing](https://jestjs.io/docs/snapshot-testing) for mitigating regression.
 8) All components could have a `className` props for overriding style.
-9) Do not change a component's internal state from parent by using ref.
+9) Do not change a component's internal state from parent by using React `ref`.

 ----